 Using the Standard Mileage Rate

 Individuals will use a standard mileage rate set by the tax authorities.
-For tax year 2014, the rate was $0.56 for every mile.
-Only the miles used for business will be allowed as tax credit.
+For the tax year 2014, the rate was $0.56 for every mile.
+Only the miles used for business will be allowed as a tax credit.
 This means that, in this method, the individual must keep track of the miles driven by the car, especially the miles driven for business.

-The following are exclusions in this method; meaning, they cannot be claimed as deductions if the individual chooses to use the standard mileage rate, since they are already considered to be part of the rate set forth by the IRS.
+The following are exclusions in this method; meaning, they cannot be claimed as deductions if the individual chooses to use the standard mileage rate since they are already considered to be part of the rate set forth by the IRS.

-- Fees incurred on registration of vehicle
+- Fees incurred on registration of the vehicle

 - Insurance premiums on the vehicle